koder77/l1vm/README.md

 #define CPU_SET_AFFINITY 0
 ```

 <b>Update:</b/> I fixed the installer scripts.
-Now the modules can be loady the VM too!
+Now the modules can be load by the VM too!

 Now you are ready to run the install script!